Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Numerical examples

 \subsection{Equilibrium shapes}

 In this example closed membranes with area $4\pi$ are subjected to different volume constraints leading to varying equilibrium shapes.
 We fix in this section the parameters $\kappa_b=0.01$, $H_0=0$, $c_V = \frac{1}{|V_0|}$, $c_A = \frac{2}{|A_0|}$, and $c_{A_{\mathrm{loc},T}}=\frac{1}{|T_0|}$ following \cite{a_BILIKO_2020a}.
 As we have zero spontaneous curvature, $H_0=0$, the equilibrium shapes are axisymmetric and reference computations which can be calculated analytically by solving a 2D Euler-Lagrange ODE as in \cite{DH76,SBL91}.
-To reproduce the phase diagram from \cite{SBL91} we use prolate (c=1.1017, a=0.95) and oblate (c=0.9, a=1.5065) initial shapes, see Figure~\ref{fig:initial_shapes}, covering the prolate and oblate branches.
+To reproduce the phase diagram from \cite{SBL91} we start with an ellipsoid centered at the origin with semi-axes $a$, $b$, and $c$.
+By using a prolate ($c=1.1017$, $a=b=0.95$) and an oblate ($c=0.9$, $a=b=1.5065$) as initial shapes, see Figure~\ref{fig:initial_shapes}, we cover the prolate and oblate branches.
 When starting from a sphere it would be crucial to add a random noise on the initial shape to enable the shape optimization algorithm to deform the shape.
 As we consider unstructured grids for the oblate and prolate initial shape non-axisymmetric deformations are induced without additionally introducing noise.
 Otherwise it may happen that the initial shape gets directly stuck in a local minimum.
-In the phase diagram the normalized Canham--Helfrich--Evans energy \eqref{eq:canham_helfrich_energy} with respect to the bending energy of a perfect sphere
+In the phase diagram the normalized Canham-Helfrich-Evans energy \eqref{eq:canham_helfrich_energy} with respect to the bending energy of a perfect sphere

 is plotted against the so-called reduced volume